 Worship and Classroom Resources

 A fidget is a small object that can be squeezed, pulled, or moved around as the child sits and listens to the teacher or participates in worship.

 Children naturally move their bodies, which is why sitting still can be a challenge.
 It becomes an even bigger challenge for children who struggle with ADD, ADHD, or who are on the autism spectrum.
 Using a fidget can be a great way to allow the child to move and stay focused.

 Visual schedules in the classroom lessen stress in children by showing them exactly what activities are planned for class time and the order in which they will be doing these activities (e.g., understanding that "a special snack" is coming, but after "art time").

 A seat cushion that improves children’s posture and focus at the same time.
 It has a bumpy side and a smooth, so a child can choose the type of tactile input they need.
 The cushion provides active seating along with tactile input, encouraging children to wiggle while still improving focus.
 It also helps them to stay in place.
 They’re great for children with ADHD and sensory processing issues.

 Sundays, 5:00 pm

 Joyful Spirit is a 30-minute worship service so all may serve, worship and share God’s love in a disability friendly environment.
-All are welcome who want to worship.
-All behaviors are acceptable.
-This service is perfect for people with autism, ADHD, Down Syndrome, learning differences or physical challenges.
-This service will include all the elements of worship: Sacrament, Word, music and message.
+All are welcome who want to worship and all behaviors are acceptable.
+This service is perfect for people with autism, ADHD, Down Syndrome, learning differences, or physical challenges.
+The service includes all the elements of worship: Sacrament, Word, music and message.
 Communion is optional.